December 14, 2017

 8:00 a.m. – 5:00 p.m.

-$750 - Includes tuition, course materials, parking and meals.
+$750 - Includes tuition, course materials, parking, breakfast, and lunch.

 This is an advanced Excel class.
 Participants must have prior Excel experience in Pivot Tables.

 This course is designed for PC users and uses Microsoft Excel 2016 Pro.
 A limited quantity of laptops are available to borrow.

 Whether Excel is a daily part of your business or just occasionally used for a quick spreadsheet project, users often find themselves spending hours trying to answer the question, “I know there’s a way to do this in Excel, but how?”
 Become a more efficient Excel user and learn the most powerful features that the program has to offer in this one-day, advanced course.
 Highly interactive and hands-on, you will spend the entire time using Excel while an expert trainer walks you through demonstrations and exercises.